 What are Multi Channel Funnels?

 A significant number of visitors make multiple visits before booking.
 That, alone, should make us pause before we draw conclusions about the value of a referral source only from the number of visitors it sends.
+If you’ve used Google Analytics (GA) for enough time to be comfortable with it, you’ve either realized or learned from others that one problem with much of the data it relies on is that it is “last click” data – GA identifies the source that sent the visitor to your website, but historically didn’t credit any other source that may have sent the same visitor at an earlier time.

 Nevertheless, we in the B&B industry know that nearly all visitors make multiple visits to your website (as well as other sites) before booking.
 Google knows that, too, and, in August, 2011, released Multi Channel Funnels (sometimes known as MCF) to help identify the sources that contribute to a goal conversion.
 In the B&B industry, a product has existed to record these visits for quite some time: Intell-A-Keeper, from Acorn IS provides similar information about multiple sources contributing to a booking.